-Hendrix participates in cooperative programs in engineering with Columbia University, Vanderbilt University, and Washington University.
+Hendrix participates in cooperative programs in engineering with Columbia University, Vanderbilt University, and Washington University in St. Louis.
 Under provisions of these programs, students take three years of their work at Hendrix and two years at Columbia, Vanderbilt, or Washington University.
-These programs enable students to receive a liberal arts degree from Hendrix and an engineering degree from one of the three schools of engineering.
+These programs enable students to receive a liberal arts degree from Hendrix and a Bachelor of Science engineering degree from one of the three schools of engineering.
 Students desiring information about these programs should contact the Department of Physics.